esheldon/nsim/config/README.md

     - still additive errors same
     - maybe they are noise related

+- sim-bd05
+    - high s/n
+- run-bd05zmcal-degrade01
+- run-bd05mcal-t01

 - ideas
-    - the pixel integration might still help at the level of 4 parts in a thousand
+    - the pixel integration might still help at the level of 4 parts in a thousand.
+        Should check on a high s/n run
+    - centroid might move somewhat differently for the degraded.
+Could either loosen prior or tighten it to see what happens
+    - sim might want to keep center of light near center of image
+    - should keep sensitivities from main run too.

 sim-eg17
 ===========